AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 # How to Configure RESTFul links using AWS Lambda and API Gateway Services to launch EC2 application

+This document explains RESTFul service provisioning on top of AWS cloud services.
+If a user has a program/software that is executable on an AWS EC2 instance, this document shows step-by-step instructions on how to create RESTFul services so other users could run the program/software via HTTP GET/POST methods.
+The RESTFul services are created via AWS Lambda and API Gateway Services.

 ## _What is AWS Lambda Functionon:_
 AWS Lambda is a serverless compute service that can run any sort of code without having to provision or manage servers.
 Lambda runs your code on highly available compute infrastructure and performs all of the administration of computing resources, capacity provisioning, automated scaling, monitoring, and logging.